ypaulsussman/yblog/content/posts/Zero to One.md

 - From an early age, we are taught that the right way to do things is to proceed with a very small step at a time (_incrementalism._)
 - People are scared of secrets because they are scared of being wrong.
 By definition, a secret hasn’t been vetted by the mainstream (_risk aversion._)
 - Social elites have the most freedom and ability to explore new thinking, but they seem to believe in secrets in the least.
 Why search for a new secret if you can comfortably collect rents on top of everything that has already been done? (_complacency._)
 - As globalization advances, people perceive the world is one homogenous, highly competitive marketplace...
-If it were possible to discover something new, wouldn’t someone from the faceless global talent pool of smarter and more creative people found it already? (_“Flatness.”_)
+If it were possible to discover something new, wouldn’t someone from the faceless global talent pool of smarter and more creative people have found it already? (_“Flatness.”_)

 There’s an optimistic way to describe the result of these trends: today, you can’t start a cult.
 Very few people take unorthodox ideas seriously today ...yet that gain has come at a great cost: we have given up our sense of wonder at secrets left to be discovered.